 Abstract

-As the technical trends for the next-generation wireless network significantly extend the near-field region, a performance reevaluation of integrated sensing and communications (ISAC) with an appropriate channel model to account for the effects introduced by the near field becomes essential.
-In this paper, a near-field ISAC framework is proposed for both downlink and uplink scenarios based on an accurate channel model.
-A uniform planar array is equipped at a base station, where the impacts of the effective aperture and polarization of antennas are considered.
+As technologies envisioned for next-generation wireless networks significantly extend the near-field region, it is of interest to reevaluate integrated sensing and communications (ISAC) with an appropriate channel model to account for the effects introduced by the near field.
+In this article, a near-field ISAC framework is proposed for both downlink and uplink scenarios based on such a channel model.
+We consider a base station equipped with a uniform planar array, and the impacts of the effective aperture and polarization of antennas are considered.
 For the downlink case, three distinct designs are studied: a communications-centric (C-C) design, a sensing-centric (S-C) design, and a Pareto optimal design.
 Regarding the uplink case, the C-C design, the S-C design and a time-sharing strategy are considered.
 Within each design, sensing rates (SRs) and communication rates (CRs) are derived.
 To gain further insights, high signal-to-noise ratio slopes and rate scaling laws concerning the number of antennas are examined.
 The attainable near-field SR-CR regions of ISAC and the baseline frequency-division S&C are also characterized.
-Numerical results reveal that, as the number of antennas in the array grows, the SRs and CRs under our accurate model converge to finite values, while those under conventional far- and near-field models exhibit unbounded growth, highlighting the importance of precisely modeling the channels for near-field ISAC.
+Numerical results reveal that, as the number of antennas in the array grows, the SRs and CRs under our model converge to finite values, while those under conventional far- and near-field models exhibit unbounded growth, highlighting the importance of precise channel modeling for near-field ISAC.

 Original language | English (US) |